LLNL/shroud/docs/shared_ptr.rst

 ..
 Adding a new smart pointer

-   Create a Typemap with sgroup="shared_ptr"
+   Create a Typemap
+      sgroup="shared_ptr"
+      smart_pointer="name", used in generated names.
    Add to symtab